Upcycle A Single-Use Mask Into A Reusable One

 Cut the straps and pull out the bendy nose piece of your single-use mask.

 These are the parts you want to keep!

-Cut out for pieces of the same pattern.
+Cut out four pieces of the same pattern.

-I just eyeballed the shape, so don't be too worries about getting the lines exactly right!
+I just eyeballed the shape, so don't be too worried about getting the lines exactly right!

 Just make sure that two pieces are cut on the right side of the fabric and two on the wrong side (we need to be able to tell which part our mouth goes into each time)